stuible/VCH-homehealth/pages/modules/introduction/more/community-health.md

     - part: half
       title: Self-reflection
-      text: Reflect on how you might demonstrate autonomy in your practice
+      text: Reflect on how you might demonstrate autonomy in your practice.

   - section:
     - part: full